 On Sundays, the streets are lined with people selling everything and their kitchen sink.
 Some stuff (by usual standards are actual rubbish) that people are trying to sell, but the London art students call it ‘vintage’ darlings.
 I told you Brick Lane is only for the super cool kids.

-You can even do a Brick Lane walking tour – Check Ticket Prices Here
+You can even do a Brick Lane and Shoreditch walking tour that explores the vibrant street art of East London – Check Ticket Prices Here